andreyto/galaxy_r_api_workshop/README.md

 - When Docker inside the container pulls images, they do not get saved between container restarts.
 Expect to wait each time after a restart for the full pull when you run the tool for the first time.
-- Sometimes, for reasons unclear, you can get an error that docker is not available inside the container.
+- Sometimes, for reasons unclear, you can get an error status from the Galaxy tool, with the message saying that docker is not available (inside the container).
+This happens after the tool job was in a running (yellow) state for a while, and the Docker was pulling the container for the dependency.
+  Apparently, Docker daemon dies inside the container.
   Open interactie shell inside the contaioner using `docker exec -it galaxy bash` and start Docker there again with `service docker stop; service docker start`.
 Then, rerun the Galaxy tool.

+In the browser, go to `localhost:8080`, and run the tool R Tools -> r_tool.
+Click on the output dataset eye icon once it is green.
+You shuld see the plot.